saijaya/delta-expression-encoder/README.md

 ## Acknowledgments

 Training data from the psilo-seq consortium (Liao et al. 2025, Kwan Lab, Cornell / University of Michigan).
-Special thanks to Ethan O'Farrell and Alex Kwan for providing the updated AnnData with animal ID metadata and for scientific guidance throughout model development.
+Special thanks to Ethan O'Farrell and Alex Kwan for providing the updated AnnData with animal ID metadata, for the recommendation to use PCA over UMAP for embedding visualization, for the technical caveat regarding the Htr1f SMART-Seq/MERFISH discrepancy, and for reviewing a draft of the paper.

-This work was conducted as part of the Stanford BMDS program.
-Computational resources supported by Adobe Research.
+This work was conducted as part of the Stanford Biomedical Data Science program.

 ---